elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

 **Step 3: Fit Model to Data (or Training)**

-  * Training might take a while depending on amont of data and model.
+  * Training might take a while depending on amount of data and model.

 ```python
 ## without validation